💳 AI and Financial Inclusion: How Credit Scoring with Non-Traditional Data is Transforming Access to Finance

 Q4.
 Are AI credit scores more accurate than traditional ones?

-Yes, AI can identify hidden patterns and update scores in real-time.
+Yes, AI models can detect subtle financial behavior patterns and update scores instantly, offering higher accuracy.

 Q5.
 Which fintech companies use AI credit scoring?